snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, click [here](/MicrosoftSearch/staged-rollout-for-graph-connectors).

 At this point, you are ready to create the connection for ServiceNow Knowledge.
-You can click the "Create" button and the ServiceNow Knowledge Microsoft Graph connector starts indexing articles from your ServiceNow account.
+You can select the **Create** button and the ServiceNow Knowledge Microsoft Graph connector starts indexing articles from your ServiceNow account.

-For other settings, like Access permissions, Data inclusion rules, Schema, Crawl frequency, etc., we have set defaults based on what works best with ServiceNow data.
+For other settings, like Access permissions, Data inclusion rules, Schema, and Crawl frequency, we have set defaults based on what works best with ServiceNow data.
 You can see the default values below:

 |**Users** |&nbsp;|
 |----|---|